What is a network security key + how to find it?

 Managing your network security key is just one part of effective digital hygiene and keeping yourself and your sensitive data safe online.
 Even if your Wi-Fi password is the strong, your data can still be intercepted.

-Whether you’re using a public or private Wi-Fi network, Norton Secure VPN encrypts your internet connection to help safeguard the personal information you send and receive online, like your passwords and banking details.
-Install Norton Secure VPN and start browsing more security today.
+Whether you’re using a public or private Wi-Fi network, Norton VPN encrypts your internet connection to help safeguard the personal information you send and receive online, like your passwords and banking details.
+Install Norton VPN and start browsing more security today.

 FAQs about network security keys